Central African Mining and Exploration Company: Attempted Katanga bid

 Around this time, the recently re-elected Congolese administration had announced a review of all existing mining contracts, due to widespread concerns about irregularities of mineral concessions made by officials during and in the aftermath of the Second Congo War.

 In July 2007, CAMEC said it planned to acquire of the Canadian copper company Katanga Mining in exchange for shares in the combined company.
 At the time of the offer, CAMEC already owned 22% of Katanga.

 However, the deal encountered difficulties as Billy Rautenbach was arrested and deported to Zimbabwe.
-The DRC deputy mines minister, Victor Kasongo, stated that way the C19 license had been obtained was fraudulent.
+The DRC deputy mines minister, Victor Kasongo, stated that the way the C19 license had been obtained was fraudulent.
 CAMEC strongly disputed this, and stated the move was designed to destabilize its bid for Katanga.
 CAMEC withdrew the offer in September 2007, citing uncertainty due to a review of mining licenses being conducted by the DRC government.
 Despite statements from DRC attorney general Tshimanga Mukeba that certain CAMEC mining rights were annulled, in October 2007 CAMEC continued to argue that they remained valid.